nerdmanship/nerdmanship/pages/firefox/README.md

 The prototype I made was experimenting with the main download page – which was 'suboptimal' UX-wise, as I wrote about in [the animation info][firefox_animation] – but Firefox had been wanting to use something similar in their onbaording experience where it made much more sense UX-wise.

 The prototype was used as a reference through-out the design process and in March 2017 their new onboarding experience was done.
+You see it live after downloading and launching Firefox:

 ![official-gif][firefox-official]